 Please accept my application for the teaching assistant position advertised on Craigslist.
 I would like to continue to develop my teaching skills while creating a challenging and fun learning environment for students.
 The middle school age group is particularly appealing to me, because students are very impressionable, interested in learning, and open to new concepts.

 I am very well qualified and would be an asset to the school because of my experience working as a teaching assistant for XYZ School.
-I have worked with both elementary and middle school teachers, as well as camp directors to develop curricula that meet the needs of students.
+I have worked with both elementary and middle school teachers, as well as with camp directors to develop curricula that meet the needs of students.

 I enjoy tutoring students and helping them build confidence in their ability to achieve, both academically and socially.
 In addition, I have artistic and computer skills that will be an asset when developing class projects.